HHallb/pyPFC/README.md

 Import pyPFC into your Python code by `import pypfc` and, optionally, `import pypfc_ovito`.
 See the [quick start example](#quick-start-example) or the examples provided in `./examples/`.

 > [!TIP]
-> GPU support must unfortunately be enabled manually since PyPI only provides the CPU version of torch.
-As an example: to install PyTorch with CUDA 12.1 enabled, run: `pip install torch --index-url https://download.pytorch.org/whl/cu121`.
+> To install torch with CUDA 12.1 enabled, run: `pip install torch --index-url https://download.pytorch.org/whl/cu121`.
 For other CUDA versions and further information, please refer to the official [PyTorch documentation](https://pytorch.org/get-started/locally/).

 ## [Troubleshooting Q&A](#troubleshooting)